-Composing a killer marketing plan helps you secure new contracts and increase the visibility of your brand.
+Composing and writing a killer marketing plan helps you secure new contracts and increase the visibility of your brand.
 Not all plans are the same, however.
 You need a must-read digital document that serves as your company's "Declaration of Independence," a proclamation of everything your business aims to achieve.
 Here's how to write a marketing plan:

 Company analysis — where you assess the profitability of your company, products, and services — tells clients and investors about the potential growth of your business.
 This is the perfect introduction to your marketing plan, especially when you include the strengths and weaknesses of your brand.

 Creating goals is a critical component of your marketing plan and provides valuable insights into your campaign.
 Set measurable marketing goals that are realistic: reducing the time it takes to get a product to market, expanding a product or service line and increasing brand awareness are three of the most common business goals.
 You might want to include sales projections in your plan, too, with details on how to achieve top-line sales growth.
 Our marketing plan template has space for you to list several goals and showcase your business objectives.

 Investors love to know what makes your business tick.
 Company culture — the collective behaviors and beliefs of the employees in your business — influences employee satisfaction, business growth, and customer service, which can make you more attractive to clients.
 Include details of your company culture — staff morale, cooperation, teamwork — in your marketing plan.
 Our media plan template lets you list three company culture elements.

 Our colorful pie chart — completely customizable when you use our marketing plan template — lets clients and investors know how you perform in your niche relative to your competitors.
 This graph tells your audience how you plan to dominate your market.